lee2sman/dotfiles/README.md

 This is my dotfiles repo to quickly clone and get started on a new computer and to hold my settings in case I lose anything or my computer dies.

 **Notes:** I use [Fishshell](https://fishshell.com/) rather than Bash / Zsh.
 I type in [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout).
 I use Neovim and vim-keys.
 I use the i3 window manager without a desktop environment.
 I use Alpine to check my email.
+I use these dotfiles on my main machine as well as on Windows Subsystem for Linux on my teaching/work machine.

 ![Screenshot](screenshot.png)
 *Screenshot of Terminology terminal, showing this document being edited, with :Goyo focuswriter on*

-### Fish Shell advantages
+### Fish Shell notes

-- Autocomplete is on by default and works really well, using the manual pages and your previous commands to make suggestions.
-Press right to accept any suggestion or else keep typing.
+- Autocomplete on by default.
+Tab/press right to accept.
-- It looks great.
-Type ```fish_config``` to launch your web browser to select how your Terminal will look (fonts, colors, prompts, functions, etc).
+- ```fish_config``` to launch web browser to select Terminal fonts, colors, prompts, functions, etc.
 - I'm using the fisher plugin manager, primarily to install [z](https://github.com/jethrokuan/z) jump command.
 Also useful installing various powerline bars, prompts.
 - Built-in syntax highlighting of commands.
-- vimkeys in Fish option.
+- I have vimkeys on in Fish option.
 Fish shows what mode you are in and works well with autocomplete.

 ### Essential programs